 How might this work?
 Well, let’s take the flower shop example from earlier.

-Second, you won’t have to compete with other interested parties whose offers might drive up the property’s selling price.
-And the moment you’ve signed the ROFR, you can get your finances sorted out and to improve your credit score.
+- You won’t have to compete with other interested parties whose offers might drive up the property’s selling price.
+The moment you’ve signed the ROFR, you can get your finances sorted out and to improve your credit score.